The Festivalisation of Events

 After studying the best conferences from around the world, Summit L.A, which is held annually in November, chose a street festival as its gathering, taking inspiration from Coachella, Burning Man, TED and the World Economic Forum.

-The festival style conference took to the street, spanning over two and a half blocks of downtown Los Angeles across its restaurants, alleyways hotels and parking lots.
+The festival-style conference took to the street, spanning over two and a half blocks of downtown Los Angeles across its restaurants, alleyways hotels and parking lots.

 “We realized that people learn through being fully immersed in something,” said Summit creative director Alex Zhang.
 “We learn through dynamic experiences, through conversation and discussion and debate.
 We redesigned the conference experience to optimize and maximize a level of serendipity and heavy immersion,” he said in describing how Summit captured the festivalisation spirit to reach its crowd.

-Brisbane event agency Alive agrees the ‘festivalisation of events’ isn’t just about replicating the sensory overload of a music festival – conferences which showcase theatre, comedy, and information sharing – are other powerful ways to pique people’s interest in what a brand has to say to them.
+Brisbane event agency Alive agrees the ‘festivalisation of events’ isn’t just about replicating the sensory overload of a music festival – conferences that showcase theatre, comedy, and information sharing – are other powerful ways to pique people’s interest in what a brand has to say to them.

 IBM did it with a live debate with its supercomputer at its 2019 annual conference, which was rated among the most innovative meetings for the year.